fedemeister/moodle-exam-miner/README.md

 ```bash
 pip install -r requirements.txt
 ```
+In the actual mooodle-exam-miner version, we are using [Python 3.8.12](https://www.python.org/downloads/release/python-3812/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.